harobed/test_etcd/README.md

-# Test add a New Members to etcd
+# Test add news members to etcd

 ## In terminal 1 (etcd0)